Current as of August 2015 | Download print version (in PDF)

 The decision of the High Court in the case of AID/WATCH Incorporated v Commissioner of Taxation , provided clear support for the ability of organizations with charitable status to lobby or advocate.
 The Australian Tax Office (ATO) impact statementon that case and the released ATO draft tax ruling, which outlines the Tax Commissioner's view on the definition of charity (Taxation Ruling TR 2011/4, Income tax and Fringe Benefits Tax: Charities), includes a section on political purposes from paragraphs 70-73.
-It is understood that the Australian Charities and Not-for-profits Commission (ACNC) also has material on its website related to advocacy by charities.
+The Australian Charities and Not-for-profits Commission (ACNC) also has material on its website related to advocacy by charities.

 Although there is no federal law prohibiting racial and ethnic discrimination in private schools, schools are clearly and expressly covered by applicable state anti-discrimination legislation.
 For example, in Queensland, The Anti-Discrimination Act, Part 4, Division 3, Section 37 provides that educational authorities must not discriminate with respect to student admissions (Section 38) or in terms of ongoing enrollment or exclusion of students (Section 39), though private discrimination is allowable for religious schools solely on the basis of religion.
 In general, non-state schools, such as independent schools that are accredited or provisionally accredited under the Accreditation of Non-State Schools Act, 2001, may discriminate on any grounds other than race or disability.
 In other words, private schools cannot discriminate in accepting students or the terms by which they provide education to them, on the grounds of race or disability.